Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations

-Cross-modal image retrieval is a fundamental task in computer vision that has attracted wide attention from researchers.
-The most popular patterns of image retrieval are image-to-image matching \cite{wang2018cosface,deng2019arcface,sun2020circle,wu2017RGB,dai2018cross,liu2022learning} and text-to-image matching \cite{lee2018stacked,zhang2020context,zheng2020dual}, which allow users to search for images of interest with a similar image or some descriptive texts as queries.
+\textbf{Cross-modal Image Retrieval.} Cross-modal image retrieval has attracted wide attention from researchers.
+The most popular patterns of image retrieval are image-to-image matching\!~\citep{zheng2017discriminatively,deng2019arcface,sun2020circle,wu2017RGB,dai2018cross,liu2022learning,qu2024source} and text-to-image matching\!~\citep{liu2019modality,zhang2020context,liu2022image,zhang2022vldeformer,li2024integrating}.
 Although these paradigms have made great progress, they do not provide enough convenience for users to express their search intention.
-Therefore, more forms of image retrieval with flexible queries such as sketch-based image retrieval \cite{guo2017sketch,deng2020progressive,wang2021tcn,tian2021sketch} have emerged.
-In this work, we focus on the language-guided image retrieval task which involves a composed query of a reference image and a corresponding caption.
-To tackle this task, recent works \cite{vo2019composing,chen2020learning,yang2021cross,chen2020image,zhang2021heterogeneous,lee2021cosmo,wen2021comprehensive,gu2021image,zhao2022progressive} aim to devise a composition architecture to capture the visual-linguistic relation.
-For example, TIRG \cite{vo2019composing} uses a simple gating and residual module, VAL \cite{chen2020image} devises a visual-linguistic attention learning framework, and CoSMo \cite{lee2021cosmo} introduces the content and style modulators.
-Besides, CLVC-Net \cite{wen2021comprehensive} devises local-wise and global-wise composition modules, resembling model ensemble.
-Unlike the methods described above, our Css-Net does not rely on complicated composition modules for learning.
-Instead, our Css-Net mainly focuses on alleviating the triplet ambiguity problem that leads to a sub-optimal solution for a single compositor.
-To address this problem, Css-Net trains a consensus module to infer during evaluation and leverage KL loss to reduce individual bias during training.
+Therefore, more forms of image retrieval with flexible queries such as sketch-based image retrieval\!~\citep{deng2020progressive,wang2021tcn,li2022zero,liang2024sketch} have emerged.
+In this work, the composed image retrieval task involves a composed query of a reference image and a relative caption.
+To tackle this task, recent works\!~\citep{vo2019composing,chen2020image,yang2021cross,zhang2021heterogeneous,lee2021cosmo,wen2021comprehensive,gu2021image,zhao2022progressive,han2023fame} devise diverse composition architectures to capture the visual-linguistic relation.
+Unlike the methods described above, our Css-Net does not propose complicated compositors.
+Instead, our work mainly focuses on reducing single compositor biases to alleviate the identified triplet ambiguity problem.